Change Is A Fickle Muse

 Don’t get me wrong: sometimes change, no matter which muse brings it, can be wonderful and make us think it’s a highly needed course-correction change, taking us on a path where the sun shines in a crystal blue sky, 70-degree temp, with a fresh, light wind.

-Then there are those times when he/she/it/they don’t seem to help but instead make things worse, hell-bent on causing chaos and emotional hari-kari.
+Then there are those times when he/she/it/they don’t seem to help but make things worse, hell-bent on causing chaos and emotional hari-kari.
 Does change have a gender?
 Maybe, but if so, probably random and, despite the humor attempt above, certainly not stereotyped.

 Yet what fun would life be doing the same things over and over, in the same place, always with the same people?
 Rutted.
 Colorless.
 Boring-ish… meh.